astropy/astropy/docs/table/masking.rst

 -----------------------------------------

-The |Table| object has a ``masked`` attribute which determines the table behavior when adding a new column.
-If ``masked=True`` then non-mixin columns or data are always converted to |MaskedColumn|, and mixin columns have a ``mask`` attribute added if necessary.
-With ``masked=False`` then each column is added based on the type or contents of the data.
-The name ``masked`` for the table-level attribute is largely a legacy of the original (pre-1.0) implementation using numpy structured arrays where the entire table was required to be either masked or not masked.
+The |Table| object has a ``masked`` attribute which determines the table behavior when adding a new column:

+- ``masked=True`` : non-mixin columns or data are always converted to |MaskedColumn|, and mixin columns have a ``mask`` attribute added if necessary.
+- ``masked=False`` : each column is added based on the type or contents of the data.

 The behavior associated with the ``masked`` attribute has *not changed* in version 4.0.
-What *has* changed is that from 4.0 onward a table with ``masked=False`` might contain
+What has changed is that from 4.0 onward a table with ``masked=False`` might contain
 |MaskedColumn| columns.

 It is important to recognize that the ``masked`` attribute for a table does not imply whether any of the column data are actually masked.
-One can have ``dat.masked == True`` but not have any masked elements in any table colum.
-The only guarantee in that case is that every column has a `mask` attribute.
+A table can have ``masked=True`` but not have any masked elements in any table column.
+Starting with version 4.0 there are two table properties which give more useful information about masking:

+- ``has_masked_columns`` : table has at least one |MaskedColumn| column.
+This does *not* check if any data values are actually masked.
+- ``has_masked_values`` : table has one or more column data values which are masked.
+  This may be relatively slow for large tables as it requires checking the mask values of each column.

-A final implication is that the term "masked table" should be reserved for the narrow and less-common case of a table created with ``masked=True``.
-In most cases one does not need to think about "masked" or "unmasked" at the table level, but instead focus on the individual columns.
+Starting with version 4.0 the term "masked table" should be reserved for the narrow and less-common case of a table created with ``masked=True``.
+In most cases there should be no need worry about "masked" or "unmasked" at the table level, but instead focus on the individual columns.

 Auto-upgrade to masked
 ----------------------

-Prior to version 4.0, adding a |MaskedColumn| or a new row with masked elements to an unmasked table (with ``masked=False``) would convert the table to masked, which means setting ``masked=True`` and automatically "upgrading" other columns to be masked.
+Prior to version 4.0, adding a |MaskedColumn| or a new row with masked elements to a table with ``masked=False`` would set ``masked=True`` and automatically "upgrade" other columns to be masked.
 In many cases this upgrade of the other columns was unnecessary and an annoyance.

 Starting with 4.0, new columns are added using the column type which is appropriate for the data.
 For instance, if a numpy masked array is added, then that will turn into a
 |MaskedColumn|, but no other columns will be affected and the ``masked`` attribute will
 remain as ``False``.

-A common implication of this change is that tables with masked data that are read with `~astropy.table.Table.read` will always have ``masked=False``, and some of the columns may be |Column| objects.
-Prior to 4.0 this case would have returned a table with ``masked=True`` and all |MaskedColumn| columns.
+A commonly-encountered implication of this change is that tables read with `~astropy.table.Table.read` will *always* have ``masked=False``, and only columns with masked values will be |MaskedColumn|.
+Prior to 4.0 if the input table had any masked values then the returned table would have ``masked=True`` and all |MaskedColumn| columns.
 An example is in the next section.

 Recovering the pre-4.0 behavior
 -------------------------------

-For code that requires every existing or newly-added column to be masked, it is now required to explicitly specify `masked=True` when creating the table.
+For code that requires every existing or newly-added column to be masked, it is now required to explicitly specify ``masked=True`` when creating the table.
 Previously the table would be auto-upgraded to use |MaskedColumn| for all columns as soon as the first masked column was added.
 If the table already exists (e.g. after using `~astropy.table.Table.read` to read a data file), then one needs to make a new table: